Check out all my gorgeous photos and hear all my stories of the most incredible Rome and Amalfi Coast vacation!

-Today I’m sharing all the details of our recent trip to Italy for Kurtis’ 40th birthday.
+Today I’m sharing all the gorgeous details of our recent trip to Italy for Kurtis’ 40th birthday.
 More specifically, our time in Rome, Capri and the Amalfi Coast.
-This was our fourth trip to Italy, and it never ceases to amaze me that I fall even more in love with it every time I visit.
+This was our fourth trip to Italy, and it never ceases to amaze me that I fall even more in love with Italy every time I visit.
 We had visited both Rome and Pompeii/Sorrento/Capri on a Mediterranean cruise we took seven years ago, so while it seems we may have skipped some of the highlights in each area, that’s only because we likely visited them on our last trip.
 If you’re planning a trip to either area soon, it may be worth looking over those posts as well!

-Since this is likely one of the longest posts I’ve ever written, I’ve tried to make it easy for you to navigate through each portion of our trip.
-I’ve added large headings along the way in case you are specifically looking for information on one location from our trip.
+Since this is likely one of the longest posts I’ve ever written, I’ve tried to make it easy for you to navigate through each portion of our stunning trip.
+I’ve added large headings along the way in case you are specifically looking for information on one location from our vacation.
 I took over 800 photos on my “real” camera and nearly another 800 on my iPhone.
 I’ve really tried my best to limit those down for you today.
 If there are any areas you would like more info about, leave a comment and I’ll get back to you as soon as possible!

 Side note: in our minds we knew everything we wanted to see on this trip.
 However, when it came to the details, we enlisted the help of Travel Design Lounge in Omaha and worked with Abby Bebout.
 I’m checking currently to see if she can help those of you out of state that have asked for her contact info!
 This isn’t sponsored and we fully paid for their services, but all the details worked out so well that I wanted to give them a shout out!
-If you mention my name or blog name, Abby should be able to give you any of the info from our trip.
+If you mention my name or blog name, Abby should be able to give you any of the info from our Italian trip.
 They just charge a flat $75 fee for your entire trip, regardless of how much you book with them.
 Well worth the money!

 We arrived in Rome around 9:30 Friday morning.
 We had tried our best to sleep on the flight, but only managed to get about 3 1/2 hours after there was a medical emergency on board.
 When we arrived, we were pretty exhausted but eager to start exploring!

-We stayed at Romanico Palace Hotel at the recommendation of our travel agent.
-It was about a 20-25 minute walk to most of the sites in Rome, but we loved that it was quiet and the neighborhood felt really safe.
+We stayed at the lovely Romanico Palace Hotel at the recommendation of our travel agent.
+It was about a 20-25 minute walk to most of the sites in Rome, but we loved that it was quiet, serene and the neighborhood felt really safe.
 It was actually only about a block from the US Embassy.
 Because we arrived so early (we got to the hotel around lunchtime), our room wasn’t ready.
 So, we headed up to the rooftop restaurant for a quick bite to eat and changed clothes in the lobby bathrooms.

-We ordered a meat and cheese tray to share and I had my first of many aperol spritzes!
+We ordered a delicious meat and cheese tray to share and I had my first of many aperol spritzes!
 The chef also brought us each a salad that he had made for us to sample.

 Kurtis’ #1 priority in Rome was to see the Pantheon.
 He’s a huge history buff, and last time we were in Rome, his first request was the Colosseum, so we had planned our itinerary accordingly.
-Unfortunately, that didn’t leave any time for the Pantheon, so we made sure to hit it first on this time around.
+Unfortunately, that didn’t leave any time for the Pantheon, so we made sure to hit it first on this vacation.
 We opted to walk from our hotel.
 It should have only been a 25 minute walk, but we diverted to see Trevi Fountain.
 Legend has it, if you throw a coin in the fountain, you’ll come back to Rome.
 It worked last time so we didn’t want to leave anything to chance 😉

 But it’s total chaos.
 The funny thing is, this is about half as many people as were here the last time we saw it.